BIC-MNI/neuroimaging-training-03/_episodes/05-nii.md

 ### FSL Eye:
 * One of its most powerful feature is the ability to actually visualize 4D data as a interactive 3D movie sets of images.

-* It also has one of the most polish software to control overlay/layers (probably one of the best, short of Slicer3D)
+.callout It also has one of the most polish software to control overlay/layers (probably one of the best, short of Slicer3D)

 * Detailed instruction at [FSL tutorial on FSLEye](https://fsl.fmrib.ox.ac.uk/fslcourse/lectures/practicals/intro1/index.html). ![](https://www.fmrib.ox.ac.uk/primers/intro_primer/ExBox7/TBSS_stats.png)